freebsd-net/tcp-testsuite/README.md

 The original version is available from [Google's repository](https://github.com/google/packetdrill).
 However, this version does not really run on FreeBSD.
-An extended version is available from [NPLab's respository](https://github.com/nplab/packetdrill) and overcomes this limitation and adds support for SCTP and UDPLite.
+An extended version is available from [NPLab's respository](https://github.com/nplab/packetdrill) overcoming this limitation and adding support for SCTP and UDPLite.

 ## Installation
 You can get the testsuite by running